 Subject to currency restrictions in place at each time, the Issuer may rely on the Indexed Currency Swap Providers under the Currency Swaps to provide payments on Covered Bonds denominated in currencies other than ISK and not pegged to an index.
 If the Issuer fails to make timely payment of amounts due or certain other events occur in relation to the Issuer under an Indexed Currency Swap and any applicable grace period has expired, then the Issuer will have defaulted under that Currency Swap.
 If the Issuer defaults under an Indexed Currency Swap due to non-payment or otherwise, the relevant Indexed Currency Swap Provider will not be obliged to make further payments under that Indexed Currency Swap and may terminate that Indexed Currency Swap.
-If an Indexed Currency Swap Provider is not obliged to make payments, or if it defaults in its obligations to make payments under the relevant Indexed Currency Swap Agreement, or if it defaults in its obligations to make payments under an Indexed Currency Swap Agreement, or if it defaults in its obligations to make payments under an Indexed Currency Swap Agreement, or if it defaults in its obligations to make payments under an Indexed Currency Swap.
-Under some an Indexed Currency Swap the Issuer will be exposed to changes in currency exchange rates, the associated interest rates on the currencies and inflation.
-Unless a replacement swap is entered into, the Issuer may have insufficient funds to make payments due on the Covered Bonds.
+If an Indexed Currency Swap Provider is not obliged to make payments, or if it defaults in its obligations to make payments under an Indexed Currency Swap Agreement, or if it defaults in its obligations to make payments under an Indexed Currency Swap Agreement, or if it defaults in its obligations to make payments under an Indexed Currency Swap Agreement sunder an Indexed Currency Swap is entered into, the Issuer may have insufficient funds to make payments due on the Covered Bonds.